Landshut tips

 Landshut old town tour

-Right behind the city theater, we turn right and follow Theaterstraße through the Ländtor.
-It is one of the city gates of Landshut from the 14th century city fortifications that still exist today.
-Cars still come towards us here, but just a few steps further the pedestrian zone begins, which keeps part of the old town car-free.
-As we turn the corner, the tower of St. Martin's Church looms in front of us.
-It is so high that we almost always have it in view on our walk.
+Immediately behind the city theater we turn right and follow Theaterstraße through the Ländtor.
+It is one of Landshut's city gates from the 14th century city fortifications that still exists today.
+Cars still come towards us here, but just a few steps further on the pedestrian zone begins, which keeps part of the old town car-free.

 Market stalls and cafes in the old town